KhronosGroup/glTF/specification/2.0/README.md

 *This section is non-normative.*

 An implementation sample is available at https://github.com/KhronosGroup/glTF-Sample-Viewer/ and provides an example of a WebGL implementation of a standard BRDF based on the glTF material parameters.
+In order to achieve high performance in real-time applications, this implementation takes some short-cuts and uses non-physical simplifications that break energy-conservation and reciprocity.

 As previously defined